vuestorefront/vue-storefront/packages/core/docs/general/where-to-start.md

 ## Integrator

-All integrations created and maintained by Core Team and our partners you can find on the special created [integrations](../integrations/) page.
+All integrations created and maintained by the Core Team and our partners you can found on the [Integrations](../integrations/) page.

 Didn't find the integration you were looking for?
 You can create your own eCommerce, CMS, or other integrations with Vue Storefront but remember about: